Bleyle823/TEMBO-DECENTRALIZED-WILDLIFE-CHARITY-PLATFORM/README.md

 First, clone the repository

-Run the following in the Tembo directory
+Run the following in the Tembo.io directory

 ```
 npm install